-One of 25 Northland exclusive baches often held by families for generations goes on sale
+One of 25 exclusive baches often held by families for generations goes on sale

-A funky, beachfront bach in Northland that is as rare as "hen's teeth" is set to go on sale this week.
+A funky, beachfront bach near Matakana that is as rare as "hen's teeth" is set to go on sale this week.

 Capable of sleeping up to 20 people - including in a pimped up caravan that was helicoptered onto the property - Bach 11 is located in Waikauri Bay, about an hour and a half north of Auckland.